2 Strategies That Beat The S&P 500 While Quality And Value Underperformed

 #7: GARP Outperforms Value+Momentum

 GARP stands for "Growth At a Reasonable Price" and aims to try and capture some of the growth that has driven strong US market returns over the past decade while tilting toward those growers trading are more "reasonable" valuations.
 The Invesco S&P 500 GARP ETF (SPGP) changed its methodology in June 2019, and currently buys the 75 S&P 500 components with the highest "growth" and "quality and value composite" scores.
 Top holdings in SPGP include names like Regeneron (NASDAQ:REGN), Google/Alphabet, and Visa (NYSE:V), all of which have attractive fundamental growth rates while trading at 20-30x earnings, as opposed to Amazon or Netflix (NASDAQ:NFLX) which trade at over 70-80x earnings.
-By contrast, the Invesco S&P 500 Value with Momentum ETF (SPVM) aims to be more of a "classic" value fund that also factors in momentum.
+By contrast, the Invesco Russell Top 200 Pure Value ETF (SPVM) aims to be more of a "classic" value fund that also factors in momentum.
 One reason for factoring momentum into value tilted portfolios is to avoid "falling knives" which are more likely to be value traps, and to instead focus on cheap stocks that the market is starting to the value of.

 The chart below shows that the GARP strategy has outperformed SPY, at least since 2017 through the recent crash, while adding momentum was not enough to reduce the underperformance of value: